allthingslinux/mod-handbook/README.md

 When writing the reason section of the warn, make sure to reference the area of the CoC that they have violated, and the ticket number for future reference.

 For example, if we continue with the NSFW bio scenario from earlier:
 `/warn [user] reason: NSFW bio - kindly agreed to change it [1.1]`

 ### 3.4.2 Closing the Ticket
 Huzzah!
-You're nearly done - but we need to close the ticket before you can go enjoy a well deserved break.
-Firstly, ensure that the member has no more questions or queries - once you've received this confirmation you're ready to close the ticket.
+You're nearly done, but we need to close the ticket before you can go enjoy a well deserved break.

+Firstly, ensure that the member has no more questions or queries—once you've received this confirmation you're ready to close the ticket.

 You can do so in two ways:
-`/close` - this will generate a button that will close the ticket immediately upon being pressed `-rclose` - this method will generate a button for the member to close the ticket themselves
+- `/close` this will generate a button that will close the ticket immediately upon being pressed
+- `-rclose` this method will generate a button for the member to close the ticket themselves

 And that's all!
-And with that, you've just completed your first ticket - congratulations!
+And with that, you've just completed your first ticket—congratulations!
 It really is as easy as that, remember if you're ever stuck you've got a wonderful team to help guide you along the way.

 Happy ticketing!!!